Community Consultative Committee members are appointed by the Wet Tropics Management Authority Board.

 Committee members contribute their views and provide advice to the Wet Tropics Management Authority’s Board on relevant World Heritage issues.

-The Committee comprises members who have established relevant sector or community networks; knowledge of the World Heritage Area and involvement in one or more sectoral or community issues associated with its management; and the ability to exchange information between the community, the Committee, and the Authority.
+The Committee comprises of individuals who have relevant sector or community networks.
+The committee holds diverse knowledge of the Wet Tropics World Heritage Area, is involvement in community issues and has the capacity to be the conduit for information flow between the community and the Authority.

 Anne Clarke has worked in natural resource management including coastal stream and wetland restoration and fisheries habitat protection.
 Ms Clarke was previously the Regional Manager (North), Queensland Department of Primary Industries and Fisheries and responsible for the delivery of programs relating to fishing, tourism, engineering and environmental control.
 She is currently working with the Reef and Rainforest Research Centre.

 Dennis Ah Kee is a Wanyurr Yidinji Traditional Owner from Babinda.
 He is also a Director of Jaragun Natural Resource Management and co-founder and Director of the Wet Tropics Biodiversity Foundation.
 Dennis is passionate about reinstating the natural ecology of Babinda Creek, improving water quality emanating from the Russell catchment and advocating for Indigenous interests and research priorities in Natural Resource Management.
 Dennis is on several advisory committees, including the Fisheries Research Development Corporation Indigenous Reference Group.